 Near Chavignol near Sancerre in the Loire Valley He personally planted a tree that is said to still stand today.
-He called the wine of this place the best he had ever tasted, and if all the people in his kingdom were to drink it, all religious wars would come to an end.
-The Sancerre is going out Sauvignon Blanc and he was allegedly because of this variety the great wine connoisseur.
+He called the wine of this place the best he had ever tasted, and if all the people in his kingdom were drinking it, all religious wars would come to an end.
+The Sancerre is going out Sauvignon Blanc and he was allegedly because of this variety to the great wine connoisseur.
 For his grandfather is said to have rubbed his lips with a clove of garlic after birth and instilled in him a tiny sip of wine.
 His father Anton von Bourbon (1518-1562) took the baptism with a sweet Jurançon by moistening his lips with it.